How is Zeffy free?

 A surprise flash art sale can invite participants to either display their art or buy from a local artist.
 It's the perfect fundraising idea to garner community involvement in something that matters.

-Fundraising examples for clubs and sport teams to raise money are almost endless.
-We've listed some of our favourites—along with a few tips for each—to get your brainstorm started.
+Fundraising examples for clubs and sports teams to raise money are almost endless.
+We've listed some of our favourites, along with a few tips for each, to get your brainstorm started.

 A classic summer fundraising idea, a car wash is a tried and tested way to raise funds.
-Participants pay to have a car wash, and the members of your dance team, baseball team, or any club can sell entry tickets and get to work!
+Participants pay to have their car washed, and the members of your dance team, football team, or any club can sell entry tickets and get to work!

 Here are a few tips to get you started:

-10. Host an equipment swap to raise money for your golf club.
+10. Host an equipment swap to raise money for your sports club

-An equipment swap for your baseball team, hockey team—any team—is a fun way to bring your sports community together, give gently used equipment a second life, and make it more affordable for everyone.
+An equipment swap for your cricket club, hockey team, any team, is a fun way to bring your sports community together, give gently used equipment a second life, and make it more affordable for everyone.

 Get things started by:

-11. Running a concession stand at baseball games is a consistent way to raise money.
+11. Running a refreshment stand at matches is a consistent way to raise money

-Maybe your team (or your kid's team) plays on a field without a snack bar?
-Maybe you can rent the snack bar in your local park?
-Either way, opening a concession stand during games is a smart way to raise money.
+Maybe your team (or your child's team) plays on a pitch without a snack bar?
+Maybe you can hire the snack bar in your local park?
+Either way, opening a refreshment stand during matches is a smart way to raise money.

-Here are a few things to keep in mind when planning your concession stand:
+Here are a few things to keep in mind when planning your refreshment stand:

 Work out any logistics for equipment:

-This fundraising event is a bit more complicated to organize, but the pay off will be worth it.
-A peer-to-peer shootout is a fun way to get opposing teams together, parents and fans to participate in the game, and community members to come out for a good time!
+This fundraising event is a bit more complicated to organise, but the pay-off will be worth it.
+A peer-to-peer shootout is a fun way to get opposing teams together, parents and fans involved in the game, and community members out for a good time!

 Here are a few things to keep in mind:

-Churches usually rely on the tried and true fundraising ideas and events.
+Churches and faith groups usually rely on tried and trusted fundraising ideas and events.
 Why?
 Because they work!
-Our four top ideas are a mix of easy, inexpensive and creative.
-Perfect to help you get your next successful fundraiser going!
+Our four top ideas are a mix of easy, inexpensive and creative, perfect to help you get your next successful fundraiser going.

-Family photo days are a memorable way to get members of your community to drop by and support your religious organization.
+Family photo days are a memorable way to get members of your community to drop by and support your religious organisation.

 Here are a few things to keep in mind when planning yours:

-This is definitely a more classic fundraiser idea, but it's still a good idea so we thought we'd help out with a few tips to kick things off:
+This is a classic fundraiser idea, but it's still a good idea so we thought we'd help out with a few tips to kick things off:

 We all know the best way to capture the hearts and minds of most of us is through their stomach.
 Every family has their go-to recipes.
 Why not start collecting them?

-A trivia night is a great way to get your community involved with your religious organization and your fundraising efforts.
-It's a great excuse to get together, learn something new, and have a good time while you're at!
+A quiz night is a great way to get your community involved with your church or charity and your fundraising efforts.
+It's a great excuse to get together, learn something new, and have a good time.
+For a church or faith group, you could make it a themed quiz with rounds covering your tradition's history, scripture, and general knowledge.

-Creative fundraising ideas for animal welfare nonprofit organizations are pretty fun to come up with.
-(Who doesn't like thinking of ways to help animals!?)
-We've come up with a few to get your creative juices flowing.
-But the fundraiser ideas are endless!
+Creative fundraising ideas for animal welfare charitable organisations are pretty fun to come up with.
+(Who doesn't like thinking of ways to help animals?)
+We've come up with a few to get your creative juices flowing, but the ideas are endless!

-17. Puppy/kitten cuddling booth—AKA the best fundraising idea ever.
+17. Puppy and kitten cuddling booth, possibly the best fundraising idea ever

-This is one of those ideas for nonprofits that is really, REALLY good.
+This is one of those ideas that is really, really good.
 It has everything you could ever want: cute puppies and kittens, stress relief, and an amazingly worthy cause.

 Here are a few tips to get you started with this fundraising campaign:

-Can you ever have enough dog-print cozy hoodies?
+Can you ever have enough dog-print cosy hoodies?
 Or cat-themed blankets?
 We didn't think so.

 Keep things interesting and encourage supporters with a few tips to get you thinking outside the box:

-We've all heard of nonprofit organizations hosting bake sales as a way to raise money.
-Well, we've got an adorable twist for the perfect fundraising idea: a bake sale for pets!
+We've all heard of charitable organisations hosting bake sales as a way to raise money.
+Well, here's an adorable twist: a bake sale for pets!

 People love taking pictures of their pets.
-Why not put those pics to work by hosting a pet photography contest?
-Participants can submit their best pics (for a small entry fee/donation) and win a day at a pet spa, a matching human/pet wardrobe, whatever!
+Why not put those pictures to work by hosting a pet photography contest?
+Participants can submit their best pictures (for a small entry fee or donation) and win a day at a pet spa, a matching human and pet wardrobe, or similar prizes.

 A few things to keep in mind: